 Senior Project (“C” or better)

-Exhibited work in annual BFA Exhibition
+Exhibited work in annual B.F.A.
+Exhibition

 The Department of Art and Art History reserves the right to retain student work for exhibition purposes and classroom demonstrations.

 Bachelor of Arts in Art History

 The Art History program’s special strengths include an interdisciplinary range of courses that address chronological breadth as well as issues of gender, identity formation, and theory and criticism in the visual arts.
 Members of the Art History faculty collaborate closely with colleagues in programs in Women’s Studies, Latin American Studies, Medieval Studies, American Studies, African American Studies, European Studies, Asian American Studies, and Human Rights.
 Graduates go on to graduate study as well as careers in museums, galleries, and a range of arts-related settings both in the U.S. and abroad.
 Majors are encouraged to participate in Education Abroad Programs and many have used internship opportunities at museums and galleries to build professional expertise and broaden their career options.